Income Tax for Foreign Investors in Saudi Arabia

 • Your company has foreign shareholders with profits from Saudi operations.

-• You have a permanent establishment in Saudi Arabia.
+• You have a permanent establishment in the Kingdom.

-• Register with ZATCA and obtain a tax identification number.
+• Register with ZATCA through their online portal and obtain a tax identification number.

 • File your annual tax return within 120 days of your fiscal year-end.

-• Pay any tax due at the time of filing — advance payments may be required in three instalments during the year.
+• Pay any tax due at the time of filing — advance payments may be required in three instalments during the year for companies expecting significant tax liability.

-• Maintain proper accounting records in Arabic (or with Arabic translations) as required by ZATCA.
+• Maintain proper accounting records in Arabic (or with certified Arabic translations) — ZATCA requires Arabic documentation.

 What should you NOT do?

-• Do not assume no personal income tax means no tax at all — corporate profits of foreign investors are taxed at 20%.
+• Do not assume no personal income tax means no tax at all — corporate profits of foreign investors face 20% tax, and VAT at 15% applies to business transactions.

 • Do not miss advance payment deadlines — penalties apply for late payments.